MatrixAI/Polykey-Docs/docs/Glossary.md

-Glossary of terminology in alphabetical order.
+./Glossary.md of terminology in alphabetical order.

 ### Agent